 The Boys’ Activities of Ahjola

-The Boys’ Activities of Ahjola have started during summer 2018.
-In fall 2018 there will be thematic groups in varying locations (eg. a gaming and sports group), weekend and holiday activities, events and trips.
-Stay tuned for more information.
+The Boys’ Activities of Ahjola started during summer 2018 and The Boys’ Cabin opened in January 2019.
+In fall 2019 The Boys’ Cabin’s opening hours will be on Mondays from 3 to 7 p.m.
+There will also be thematic groups (eg. a gaming and sports group), educative groups (emotional and social skills) as wella as weekend and holiday activities, events and trips.
+More information you can find from www.poikatyo.fi.

 ——– ——– ——– ——– ——– ——–

 Our work is protected by docent Leena Kurki from the University of Tampere.
 She has introduced the notion of sociocultural animation (sosiokulttuurinen innostaminen) to the field of Finnish youth and social work.

 The Big Sibling activity, Girls’ Cabin and The Boys’ activities of Ahjola are a part of the youth work of the Ahjola Settlement and they are mainly funded by Finland’s state owned gaming company Veikkaus / STEA, The Funding Centre For Social Welfare and Health Organisations.